sstadt/d20-character-tracker/README.md

 #### as able

+ - switch game browser alerts of to the notifications component
  - add ajax spinner to all auth component async operations
  - stylize email templates
  - move Vue themes and filters to js/lib in their own files